What Is Fissure-in-ano?

 The process behind the formation of the fissure can be very notorious.
 At times, it can surprise anyone without any specific cause.
 But the most common reason behind the painful cut is constant friction, rubbing, and straining in a particular area of the anal canal.

-The vicious cycle of formation of Fissure-in-ano
+The vicious cycle of the formation of Fissure-in-ano

 Prevalence Of Fissure-In-Ano :